Jochyoua/MCSF/README.md

 /MCSF unset \[all/player/uuid] (Permission:MCSF.modify)
 Removes remove specific or all users from the config/database

+/MCSF whitlist \[word] (Permission:MCSF.modify) Adds/Removes word from the whitelist (Requires settings.whitelist to be true)

 # PLACEHOLDERS:
 %prefix%: gets the prefix set in config
 %command%: gets the command set in config